-The World-Honored One recounted this story to instruct and alert King Suddhodana, urging him not to cling to wealth, nobility, and sensual pleasures, for a mind that knows no contentment inevitably leads to future calamity.
-The story illustrates the karmic retribution for insatiable greed in the mundane world and the consequences of an unsatisfied mind.
-This story indeed proves that the human mind is never satisfied; those who have not eradicated greed find it difficult to know contentment regarding the five desires and six dusts.
-Even King Boundless Renown, who had planted numerous roots of goodness at the places of immeasurable Buddhas, was no exception.
+The World-Honored One recounted this story to instruct and alert King Śuddhodana, urging him not to cling to wealth, honor, and pleasures, for those whose minds know no contentment will inevitably face future troubles.
+The story illustrates the karmic retribution of greedily clinging to the world without satisfaction, and the consequences of an insatiable human mind.
+This story indeed proves that the human mind is never satisfied; those who have not eradicated greed find it difficult to know contentment with the five desires and six dusts.
+Even King Boundless Renown, who had planted roots of goodness at the places of immeasurable Buddhas, was no exception.

 1